EncryptedCicada/arch-install-guide/post-install.md

 ## Install flatpaks for some applications

-Search for each package in the gnome software app and install from there
+Search for each package in the gnome software app and install from there.

-        clapper
-        fractal
-        fragments
-        gdm settings
-        dynamic wallpaper
-        gnome text editor
+Some useful application:

+- Clapper
+- Fragments
+- Login Manager Settings